52-41-4d/II/README.md

 The following need to be installed -

-+ Database - Redis
++ Database - Redis, Neo4j
-+ Python - Redis, PublicSuffixList, trie...
++ Python - Redis, PublicSuffixList, trie, neo2py...

 Running the tool -